Battle of Longewala: Aftermath

-For his part, the Indian company commander, Chandpuri, was decorated with India's second-highest gallantry award – the Maha Vir Chakra.
-Several other awards were earned by members of the defending company and the battalion's commander.
+For his bravery and leadership, the Indian company commander, Chandpuri, was decorated with the Maha Vir Chakra, India's second-highest gallantry award.
+Several other members of the defending company also received honours for their bravery, including Sub.
+Ratan Singh, who was awarded the Vir Chakra, along with the battalion's commander.
 On the other hand, the Pakistani divisional commander was dismissed from service.

 British media reported on the defence of Longewala; James Hatter compared the Battle of Longewala to Battle of Thermopylae in his article Taking on the enemy at Longewala, describing it as the deciding moment of the 1971 war.
 Similarly, Field Marshal R. M. Carver, the Chief of the General Staff (United Kingdom) at the time, visited Longewala a few weeks after the war to learn the details of the battle from Chandpuri.

-In 2008, the battle was the subject of disagreement, some officers of the time ascribing all the combat success to the IAF.
+In 2008, the battle was the subject of some disagreement, some officers of the time ascribing all the combat success to the IAF.
 This led to Chandpuri suing for the token amount of one rupee.

 In popular culture

-The Battle of Longewala was depicted in the 1997 Hindi film Border, which was directed by J. P. Dutta and starred Sunny Deol as Major Kuldeep Singh, Jackie Shroff as Wing Commander M.S.
-Bawa, Sunil Shetty as Assistant Commandant Bhairon Singh (BSF), and Akshaye Khanna as Dharam Veer.
-The main criticism of the movie was that it showed Indian forces being in a terrible position before any sort of help came from the IAF.
+The Battle of Longewala was famously depicted in the 1997 Hindi film Border, directed by J. P. Dutta.
+The film stars Sunny Deol as Major Kuldip Singh Chandpuri, alongside Jackie Shroff as Wing Commander Andy Bajwa (a character based on Wing Commander M. S. Bawa), Suniel Shetty as BSF officer Bhairon Singh Rathore, Akshaye Khanna as Dharamvir Bhakhri, Puneet Issar as Subedar Ratan Singh, Sudesh Berry as Mathura Das, and Kulbhushan Kharbanda as Bhagiram.
+Some criticism of the film focused on its portrayal of the Indian forces as being in a dire position before any support from the Indian Air Force (IAF) arrived.

 India has built the Longewala War Memorial at Longewala, and the Sadhewala War Memorial 15 km north-east of Longewala, which are part of Bharat Ranbhoomi Darshan initiative of the Indian Military which entails 77 battleground war memorials in border area including Siachen base camp, Kargil, Galwan, Pangong Tso, Rezang La, Doklam, Bum La, Cho La, Kibithu, etc. This will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations.